jspranklemusic/SudokuGenerator/README.md

 ### Notes Mode

-To make a note, press the 'n' key to activeate notes mode, or select the pen button.
+To make a note, press the 'n' key on your keyboard to activate notes mode, or select the pen button.
 Any clicks on the grid will now create a new note.
 If the note is illegal, the note will not write, but no mistakes will be made.
-Each new valid note input will erase any existing notes which are now impossible.
+Each new valid note input will erase any newly-invalid existing notes.